mdmjsh/FPR/write_up.md

 \end{code}

 The cross of 13d, 13a and 11d have to be found together as they are so interlinked.
-Using the same approach above show there are still multiple results possible for 13a and 13d which satisfy both space:
+Using the same approach above show there are still multiple results possible for 13a and 13d which satify both space:

 gchi> a13ds = find' p5 ["..XX."]
 gchi> a13ds